RSVP that you will attend New Student Orientation here on January 11, 2019!

 Yes!
-Your education for the next two years is very important to you and to us.
+Your education for the next several years is very important to you and to us.
 By attending Orientation, you will be entering this process much better prepared.
-Aren’t the time, effort, money and energy you will be investing in your college education worth a few additional hours of your time?
+Isn’t the time, effort, money and energy you will be investing in your college education worth a few additional hours of your time?

 What can I expect from Orientation?

 Everyone will be in the same boat — starting out fresh and not knowing what to expect.
 That’s why we have Orientation.
 You will meet some new friends, become highly familiar with the departments and services of Manor College, create a class schedule that will meet your needs, and look forward to entering college with a positive outlook.